samsheffield/Narrative_Design/docs/week1.md

 ## Install the Inky editor
 Install the Inky editor to your laptop before class next week.
 You can find Mac and PC downloads [here](http://www.github.com/inkle/inky/releases/latest).

+## Purchase Textbook
+Please have a copy of Wonderbook by next week.
+Amazon currently has if for $13.
+There will be reading assignments periodically throughout the semester.

 ## Play Interactive Fiction samples
 We'll begin talking about a specific genre of narrative game next week called Interactive Fiction, focusing on a selection of historical and contemporary examples.
 Here are a couple to get us started with.